Kaloyanes/Kaloyanes/README.md

 ### Glad to see you here!
-I am currently a student at PGEE, Burgas 17y.
+I am currently a student at PGEE, Burgas 18y.
 I love learning new stuff.
 I learn fast about new technologies.
 I try to help others in their journey of CS.

 <br/>

-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on DIGIPAY confernece website, Truck Fleet (my biggest and largest project up to date), Hotelier (A hotel managment software) and Young Influencers (a mobile app)

-- 🌱 I’m currently learning C# (**Mastering**), Flutter (**Mastering**)
+- 🌱 I’m currently learning Next.JS, Flutter (**Mastering**)

 - 📫 How to reach me: kaloyangfx@gmail.com